From Checklists to Competencies: Transforming Quality in the Contact Center

 By: Paul Chaney

-Interview with Robert Gofourth, Vice President, Operations Strategy & Performance, Blue Cross Blue Shield of North Carolina
+This post — part one of our Expert Interview Series — features Rob Gofourth, Vice President, Operations Strategy & Performance, Blue Cross Blue Shield of North Carolina.

 Providing better customer experiences should be every contact center’s number one concern.
 With customer satisfaction with contact centers in steady decline, according to the Contact Center Satisfaction Index 2019, the need to improve CX is more critical now than ever.